hyungccho/backbone_material/w7d3/tentative-project-proposal.md

 # Tentative Project Proposal

-Before we ask you to pour your heart and soul into crafting a polished, thorough blueprint for your final project, we want to be doubly sure that your core idea is strong enough not only to stand on its own, but to really wow employers.
+Before we ask you to pour your heart and soul into crafting a polished, thorough blueprint for your capstone project, we want to be doubly sure that your core idea is strong enough not only to stand on its own, but to really wow employers.
 To facilitate this, we're requiring you to submit to us the basic premise (i.e., what app you plan to clone), as well as a bulleted list of the features you will